shoote-r/mybirds/README.md

 Birds are lowkey cool so I thought they deserved more recognition yk

-# How to use
-- Go on the homepage ("/").

-- From there you can check the navigation bar and click on "Your Gardens", this will display all the current Gardens in the web app.
-You can either edit or show a garden.

-- When showing a garden you see all its properties and you can display all the birds in that garden by clicking on "All birds".

-- When on a bird, you can either edit or delete it.

 # Entities
 ## Entity model
 - [inventaire] = garden